gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 Total cost for the most expensive system.
 * All features - boards are fully populated.
 * Separate processing for dampers.
 * Trimmer resistors on sensors for fine tuning calibration.
 The piano firmware autocalibrates sensor variations.
-Experiments show that trimming resistors do not add much benefit.
+Experiments show that trimming resistors may not add much benefit (see status file in root directory for updates).
 But they are a very expensive option since 88 (or 176) are required.
 * Total = 2 * ($175 + $50 + 88 * $7.50) = $1770.

 The above estimates do not include the mechanical equipment cost (sensor bars and hammer stop bar) or the cost of a piano action.